Makar internals: a technical walkthrough

 TCC (Tiny C Compiler, vendored at vendor/tinycc/, v0.9.27, LGPL-2.1) is being ported to run as a userspace ELF binary (tcc.elf) on Makar.
 It compiles C to a static ET_EXEC ELF on disk — no fork, no JIT, no mmap(PROT_EXEC).
 The workflow is CP/M-style: boot → write source in VIX → tcc hello.c -o hello.elfexec hello.elf.

-Current state (May 2026, v0.9): all original phases shipped, and self-hosting now covers the kernel itself. tcc.elf ships on every ISO, userspace apps (hello, calc, sh, makbox) self-rebuild in-OS, and the bootable Multiboot 2 kernel ELF rebuilds end-to-end with our shipped TCC via ./build-kernel-tcc.sh (host-side) or /apps/rebuild-kernel.sh (inside Makar).
-Earlier groundwork shipped the kernel-side file I/O surface (writable fds, O_CREAT/O_TRUNC/O_APPEND, SYS_STAT/FSTAT, SYS_READDIR, 16 MiB file cap) and the freestanding libc shim (malloc/stdio/setjmp/ctype/stdlib/POSIX wrappers), both with ktest + ui-test coverage.
+Current state (June 2026, v0.10.5): all original phases shipped, and self-hosting now covers the kernel itself. tcc.elf ships on every ISO, userspace apps (hello, calc, sh, makbox) self-rebuild in-OS, and the bootable Multiboot 2 kernel ELF rebuilds end-to-end with our shipped TCC via ./build-kernel-tcc.sh (host-side) or /apps/rebuild-kernel.sh (inside Makar).
+Earlier groundwork shipped the kernel-side file I/O surface (writable fds, O_CREAT/O_TRUNC/O_APPEND, SYS_STAT/FSTAT, SYS_READDIR, 16 MiB file cap) and the freestanding libc shim (malloc/stdio/setjmp/ctype/stdlib/POSIX wrappers), both with ktest + in-guest-test coverage.
 The boot banner reports gcc-host / tcc-host / tcc-in-os based on the build path.
-See TCC feasibility for the original spike and rebuilding the kernel for the maintained guide.
+See TinyCC in Makar for the shipped compiler reference and rebuilding the kernel for the maintained guide.

 12. Things worth knowing that don’t fit elsewhere